afarguellesd/openshif-apache2.4.18-php5.4-nodejs-socketio/README.md

 Apache or PHP.
 Have a look at the shell script to see with which options both were compiled the first time.

+The misc/httpconf.py script takes the httpd.conf from misc/templates and
+replaces some variables with the actual folder pathes (because these depend on the application, they cannot be hardcoded).
+It then copies the file into the apache conf folder.

 Usage
 -----